deepsense-ai/seahorse/docs/index.md

 ## Setup

-Follow the instructions in [Seahorse Bundled Image](bundled_image_overview.html) to download and run Seahorse Bundled Image.
+Follow the instructions in [Seahorse Desktop](bundled_image_overview.html) to download and run Seahorse Desktop.

 ## Test It
 Go to <a href="http://172.28.128.100:8000/">http://172.28.128.100:8000/</a>.
-If Seahorse Bundled Image was set up correctly, you will see the main page of Seahorse web-based user interface:
+If Seahorse Desktop was set up correctly, you will see the main page of Seahorse web-based user interface:

 <p style="text-align:center;">
     <img class="centered-image img-responsive spacer" src="./img/seahorse_main.png">